Science and Pseudo-Science

 This problem is not specific to pseudoscience but follows directly from a parallel but somewhat less conspicuous problem with the concept of science.
 The common usage of the term “science” can be described as partly descriptive, partly normative.
 When an activity is recognized as science this usually involves an acknowledgement that it has a positive role in our strivings for knowledge.
 On the other hand, the concept of science has been formed through a historical process, and many contingencies influence what we call and do not call science.
 Whether we call a claim, doctrine, or discipline “scientific” depends both on its subject area and its epistemic qualities.
 The former part of the delimitation is largely conventional, whereas the latter is highly normative, and closely connected with fundamental epistemological and metaphysical issues.

-Against this background, in order not to be unduly complex a definition of science has to go in either of two ways.
+Against this background, in order not to be unduly complex a definition of science has to go in either of two directions.
 It can focus on the descriptive contents, and specify how the term is actually used.
 Alternatively, it can focus on the normative element, and clarify the more fundamental meaning of the term.
 The latter approach has been the choice of most philosophers writing on the subject, and will be at focus here.
 It involves, of necessity, some degree of idealization in relation to common usage of the term “science”, in particular concerning the delimitation of the subject-area of science.

 The English word “science” is primarily used about the natural sciences and other fields of research that are considered to be similar to them.
 Hence, political economy and sociology are counted as sciences, whereas studies of literature and history are usually not.
 The corresponding German word, “Wissenschaft”, has a much broader meaning and includes all the academic specialties, including the humanities.
 The German term has the advantage of more adequately delimiting of the type of systematic knowledge that is at stake in the conflict between science and pseudoscience.
 The misrepresentations of history presented by Holocaust deniers and other pseudo-historians are very similar in nature to the misrepresentations of natural science promoted by creationists and homeopaths.